• Cast Iron Care

 If meat candy is a thing, then these Skillet Bacon Wrapped Smokies are it and they're always a huge hit whenever they're served.
 Cocktail wieners wrapped in bacon are such an easy appetizer recipe to make and absolutely delicious.

-Can’t get enough bacon?
+Can't get enough bacon?
 Then try our Bacon Cheeseburger Casserole and Bacon Wrapped Pickles.
+One of our favorites is our Skillet Baked Beans with Bacon.

 Branded image of Little sausages wrapped in bacon, with one being dipped in BBQ sauce.